Burberry Group plc – Annual report – 2 April 2022

 Green buildings:

-Projects include the financing or refinancing the spend on properties which have one of the following certifications.
-For existing buildings, certification has been received within the last three years.
+Projects include the financing or refinancing of properties, which have one of the following certifications.
+For existing buildings, certification has been received within the last four years.

 Certifications include: